betheden/hebrew-grammar/content/adjective.rst

 In Biblical Hebrew, adjectives are often used with either the preposition מִן ("from") or the phrase מִכֹּל ("from all") to express a comparison between two or more items.
+This is called a comparative adjective.

 .. csv-table:: Example: JDG 14:18